getnokori/js-sdk/README.md

 nokori makes it near effortless to add any database or API operation to your components without servers, APIs, or infrastructure to manage.

-Because nokori is cloud-native, queries are managed centrally as Special Purpose Cloud Functions™ in the nokori UI.
-T

-his uniquely allows you to keep your data operations close to your template logic without sacrificing code maintainability or reusability.
+Because nokori is cloud-native, Configure, test, and deploy your API & Database connections all in one place.

 #### Basic Component Example